solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 ### Restrict Stake Account Mutation

-The stake accounts need to be preserved in credit-only state while distributions are in progress in order to prevent any changes interfering with reward distribution.
+In order to ensure partition recalculations will be the same across the distribution period, the number and addresses of stake accounts, as well as stake-delegation amounts, must remain unchanged.
+There are existing use-cases for crediting stake accounts at epoch boundaries; so as to not disrupt these credits, but otherwise take the most conservative approach, account credits will be the only stake-account changes permitted during distribution.

-Therefore, the Stake Program needs access to a syscall which reports whether the distribution phase is active.
+To limit permissible actions, the Stake Program needs access to a syscall which reports whether the distribution phase is active.
 This new syscall `sol_get_epoch_rewards_sysvar` should return the values of the `EpochRewards` sysvar.
 All Stake Program instructions that mutate stake data or debit stake balances must be disabled when `EpochRewards::active` is true.

 Any transaction that attempts to invoke such an instruction will fail with this new error code: